 - Fruit and Cheese Kabobs: Put grapes, melons, cheese cubes, and berries onto a wooden kabob stick. - Make Your Own Trail Mix: Provide bags of granola or whole grain dry cereal, dried fruit, and nuts for students to make their own trail mix. - Fruit Smoothies: Bring a blender, frozen fruit, and yogurt to your next celebration. - Yogurt Parfaits: Layer granola, fruit, and yogurt in plastic cups.
 Provide on a tray covered with plastic wrap or let the kids make their own. - Assorted Fruit Platter: Arrange chunks and slices of fruit on a tray; to make it even more fun, use a hollowed out watermelon half. - Veggie and Dip Platter: Baby carrots, cucumber slices, red pepper slices, broccoli, cherry tomatoes, snap peas, or celery sticks served with hummus, salad dressing, or other dip. - Vegetable Sticks with Spread: Celery or carrot sticks with nut butter or cream cheese.
-Top with raisins for an old favorite - ants on a log! - Snack Kabobs: Veggie or fruit chunks skewered onto thin pretzel sticks. - Sweet Potato Fries: Baked sweet potato wedges, tossed lightly with olive oil and salt. - Cottage Cheese or Yogurt with Fruit and/or Granola: Try using fresh grapes, frozen berries, or canned peaches or pineapple. - Apple Treats: Sprinkle apple chunks with cinnamon and/or raisins or granola, then mix in some nut butter. - Chips and Salsa: Use whole grain baked pita chips or baked tortilla chips.
+Top with dried fruit for a unique twist. - Snack Kabobs: Veggie or fruit chunks skewered onto thin pretzel sticks. - Sweet Potato Fries: Baked sweet potato wedges, tossed lightly with olive oil and salt. - Cottage Cheese or Yogurt with Fruit and/or Granola: Try using fresh grapes, frozen berries, or canned peaches or pineapple. - Chips and Salsa: Use whole grain baked pita chips or baked tortilla chips.
 For something new, try bean dip instead of salsa. - Taco Roll-up: Small whole wheat tortilla rolled with cheese, beans, and salsa. - Turkey Roll-up: Turkey slice rolled up with cheese. - Mini Pizzas: Top pita bread or half of a whole wheat English muffin with tomato sauce, cheese, and chopped vegetables and toast until cheese is melted. - Mini Bagel with Spread: Try cream cheese, nut butter, or hummus.